Bortrex/audio_digit_recognition/README.md

 In addition, to compensate for the different lengths of the audio signals, the MFCCs are filled with `-9999999` value to the maximum length of the dataset.

+### `main.py`
+Reads the MFCCs from the dataset, pre-processes the dataset by scaling the dataset between `-1, +1` and trains the model.

 ## Author